KimUJin3359/IoT_Car/README.md

 ---

 ### To do
-- Control RC car with APK
+- Control RC car with Android Application
 - Obstacle detection and stopping(ultrasonic sensor)
 - Voice recognition and RC car control connected with AR glasses